opensearch-project/data-prepper/docs/simulation_development.md

-# Adding new simulations
+# Adding new performance testing simulations

 ## Simulation coding guideline
-- New simulations can be added to the `./data-prepper-performance-test/src/gatling/java/org/opensearch/dataprepper/test/performance` folder.
+- New simulations can be added to the `./performance-test/src/gatling/java/org/opensearch/dataprepper/test/performance` folder.
 - Simulations are written in Java.
 - Use a class name that describes what type of scenario your simulation is designed to simulate and end with a `Simulation` suffix.
 - Simulations are executed using the Simulations classes static function.